geri-emp/CAB/README.md

 ## 	CAB: Empathetic Dialogue Generation with Cognition, Affection and Behavior

-This is the official implementation for paper [**CAB: Empathetic Dialogue Generation with Cognition, Affection and Behavior**](https://arxiv.org/abs/2302.01935) (DASFAA 2023).
+This is the official implementation for paper [**CAB: Empathetic Dialogue Generation with Cognition, Affection and Behavior**](https://arxiv.org/abs/2302.01935).

 ## Model Architecture